RasaHQ/rasa-demo/data/nlu/nlu.md

 - [Rasa Open Source](product)
 - rasa basics
 - how can i get stared
+- how to build assistant?
+- how to build assistant with rasa?

 ## intent:human_handoff
 - Can I speak to anyone who can really help me?